mauricioyc/Data-Engineering/notes.md

 # Introduction

-> Get feedback from GitHub, CV, LinkedIn and cover letter.
+This file contains my class notes from the Udacity Data Engineering Nanodegree.

 ## What is Data engineering

-Taking raw data and cleaning it for whoever needs to use it
+Taking raw data and cleaning it for whoever needs to use it.

 ## Data Hierarchy